MichaelBell/pico-stick/README.md

 The driver RP2040 has no flash and is designed to be programmed over SWD either from the debugging port, or direct from the application Pico.

+## Loading as from the application

+The build produces a `pico-stick.h` in the `build/` directory that should be copied to `drivers/dv_display` in the [dv_stick branch](https://github.com/MichaelBell/pimoroni-pico/tree/dv_stick) of the pimoroni-pico repo.

+When the DVDisplay driver is initialized it will upload this image to the driver RP2040.

+## Loading over SWD for debugging

-For now, you will need an SWD connection to the debugging port.
+You will need an SWD connection to the debugging port on the DV stick - this is connected to the driver RP2040.
 If you're on Windows the easiest way is with a RPi Debug Probe, or if you're using a Raspberry Pi you can wire it up to the SWD as normal.

-You'll need to use a customised version of the OpenOCD rp2040.cfg file, becuse there is no flash attached, and that is assumed by the default config.
+You'll need to use a customised version of the OpenOCD rp2040.cfg file, because there is no flash attached, and that is assumed by the default config.
 Copy the file from `openocd/target/` in this repo to scripts/target in your OpenOCD install.

 This is the command for launching OpenOCD on my laptop, you should be able to adapt accordingly: